-Taking care of a lawn is very similar in the UK and US, in that in both countries, you're trying to provide your lawn with enough air, water, and sunlight at different times of the year, and you want to avoid stressing it out - especially when mowing.
+Taking care of a lawn is similar in the UK and US, in that in both countries, you're trying to provide your lawn with enough air, water, and sunlight at different times of the year, and you want to avoid stressing it out - especially when mowing.

-However, here in the UK, our climate is typically very wet, and quite cool, except in the summer.
+However, here in the UK, our climate is typically wet, and quite cool, except in the summer.
 We only really have cool-season grasses, and watering our lawns on a regular basis is rarely necessary, except during heatwave conditions.
 Because of our climate, it's particularly important to help your lawn "breathe" as much as possible, by clearing excess thatch, and keeping debris off your lawn.

 Article contributed by lawncarepro.co.uk.